 Located right in the town square, Meades Cafe is the perfect spot for a pick-me-up cup of coffee or tea.
 It claims to have the best coffee in town, and I don’t disagree.
 The folks here make a mean cappuccino in a part of the world that is, generally speaking, more into tea.
 The cafe serves up yummy baked goods, fruit smoothies, ice cream, and milkshakes.
 It’s warm and lively, and there’s even a kids’ corner with books and toys for little ones.

 For casual atmosphere, reliable pub grub, and of course, a fine pint of Guinness, take the family to the bar in The Park Hotel.
 Remember, you’re not in Kansas anymore - kids are allowed in the bar area.
 Serving both lunch and dinner, this modern Irish pub serves everything from soups, salads, and sandwiches to traditional favorites like fish and chips and roast beef with potatoes and vegetables.
 If the soup of the day is cream of mushroom, get it because it’s incredible!
 Served with Irish brown bread on a rainy day, it’s perfection.

 For a dinner that’s on the fancier side, try Crew’s Steak & Seafood Restaurant on Church Street.
 Situated in a building that dates back to the 16th century, this cozy, cavernous stone-walled spot serves up tasty, fresh fish and grass-fed beef options that the whole family will love.
-They also have vegetarian, gluten-free, and other diet options available on the menu.
+It also have vegetarian, gluten-free, and other diet options available on the menu.
 The service is excellent, the portions are generous, and it’s great value for your money.